 The process of treating wastewater once it gets to a wastewater treatment plant involves several steps, the very first of which is bar screening.
 At this point, any large items in the influent are removed to avoid damaging pumps, valves, and other equipment in the facility.

-The wastewater is then screened to remove grit that’s too small to be caught in the first step.
-Depending on the type of industry, there are different types of grit chambers in which grit is removed, and they include vortex, horizontal, and aerated grit chambers.
+In the same way, the sand that was too small to be caught in the first step is removed by grit chambers.
+There are different types of grit chambers in which grit is removed, and they include vortex, horizontal, and aerated grit chambers.

-This wastewater then enters the secondary clarifier, where any fine organic sediments are allowed to settle at the bottom.
-These consist mainly of active bacteria, some of which are sent back to the aeration tank while the excess is discarded.
+Secondly, the wastewater then enters the secondary clarifier, where fine organic sediments can settle to the bottom.
+This sediment consists mainly of sludge and active bacteria, some of which is returned to the aeration tank while the rest is discharged.

 The next stage is disinfection, which, depending on the plant, can be done by adding chlorine to the water or using UV or ozone disinfection.

 The water is then tested and analyzed to make sure that residual chlorine, dissolved oxygen, nitrates, ammonia, phosphates, and the pH level all conform to the plant’s permit specifications.

 Finally, the resulting clean water is released back into the environment.

 Three Stages of Wastewater Treatment